django-commons/django-typer/doc/source/extensions.rst

         and groups.
         """

-When Does Composition Make Sense?
+When Do Plugins Make Sense?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Composition can be used to group like behavior together under a common root command.
+Plugins can be used to group like behavior together under a common root command.
 This can be
 thought of as a way to namespace CLI tools or easily share significant code between tools that have
 common initialization logic.
 Moreover it allows you to do this safely and in a way that can be
 deterministically controlled in settings.
 Most use cases are not this complex and even our backup